Carlos Santana Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.96 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.94).

-- Nationals pitchers combine to allow 152 total home runs at a clip of 1.4 per game (most in the league).
+- Nationals pitchers combine to surrender the most home runs in baseball (153 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.